Deepening Dimensions of Mind | Online

 We will be asked to explore if our understanding mind is inseparable from our ability to be of benefit to self and other.
 We will engage in a process of inquiry and look at the structures of mind that condition our suffering.
 And we will also explore ways to stay centered in experience and find a radical freedom in the play of appearances.

-Our nine-month program will follow the order of topics as presented in Dimensions of Mind, but we will also feature readings and exercises from other Tarthang Tulku books: including Knowledge of Freedom, Openness Mind, and Joy of Being.
+Our nine-month program will follow the order of topics as presented in Dimensions of Mind, but we will also feature readings and exercises from other Tarthang Tulku books: including Knowledge of Freedom, Openness Mind, and The Joy of Being.
 And we will focus on meditation as a way to work with whatever level of mind we experience.

 Who can attend